DeepVAC/deepvac/docs/design.md

         #for student
         super(DeepvacDistill, self).auditConfig()
         #for teacher
-        #do audit for some extra flags on config.train.teacher
+        #do audit for some extra flags on teacher

     def initNetWithCode(self):
         #for student
         super(DeepvacDistill, self).initNetWithCode()
         #for teacher
-        #init self.config.teacher.net
+        #init teacher net
 ......
 ```